Employment tribunals - automatic unfair dismissal - whistleblowing

 If you've been dismissed because you've blown the whistle on an issue at work

-There is some protection for workers who publicly raise concerns about wrongdoing in their workplace.
+The law protects you if you've raised concerns about wrongdoing in your workplace.
 Blowing the whistle is legally called making a disclosure in the public interest.

 If you can show the main reason for your dismissal was that you raised concerns about wrongdoing at work, you will be able to make a claim for automatic unfair dismissal.